 By painting or licking a couple drops around your teeth, then rinsing and swishing and spitting out, you can color bacteria.
 Then with a mirror in a well lighted place, take a look.
 Pick up your toothbrush and see what it takes to get the places clean that you missed the last time you brushed your teeth.
 You will find the bacteria come off very easily.
 The reason that people continue to have cavities is not because bacteria are difficult to get off the teeth.
-It is because most people don't know where their toothbrush has been missing those spots.
+It is because most people don't know where their toothbrush has been missing.

 There are all kinds of brushing techniques described by dentists, hygienists, and articles in magazines.
 The bottom line for cleaning the teeth is that you want the tips of the bristles to go into the little nooks and crannies around your teeth and on the chewing surface of your teeth.
-The way to do that is to make sure that whatever technique you use, it is short jiggling kind of strokes.
+The way to do that is to make sure that whatever technique you use, they are short jiggling kind of strokes.
 They can be up and down, left and right, circles, and ovals.
 It doesn't really matter as long as it is short and jiggly when you're doing it.

 When you can see the results of your brushing because of the food color it becomes easy to train yourself to be an excellent brusher.
 You will discover that it takes far less time to be very effective with your toothbrushing than you ever imagined.
 Most people discover it takes them less time to do a good job than it used to take them to do an inadequate job that missed many places and resulted in continuing cavity problems.

 Once you have gotten the teeth clean you will discover that it takes quite a long time before the bacteria build a film thick enough to see it with the food color again.
-Use the coloring tech occasionally.
+Use the coloring technique occasionally.
 Use it after you have brushed so that you are checking the effectiveness of your current brushing.
-Then brush the remainder off and remember the new jiggles to incorporate in your regular routine.
+Then brush the remainder off and remember the new jiggles to incorporate into your regular routine.
 After doing this once a week for a few weeks, you will discover your teeth are getting thoroughly cleaned each time you brush.
 Then you only need to use the disclosing color on a very seldom basis.
 You can use the same technique to check when you think your children are going too fast.